cvmfs/doc-cvmfs/cpt-repo.rst

 Repository Import
 ~~~~~~~~~~~~~~~~~

-The CernVM-FS 2.1 server tools support the import of a CernVM-FS file
+The CernVM-FS server tools support the import of a CernVM-FS file storage
-storage together with its corresponding signing keychain.
-With
+together with its corresponding signing keychain.
+The import functionality is
-``cvmfs_server import`` both CernVM-FS 2.0 and 2.1 compliant repository
-file storages can be imported.
+useful to bootstrap a release manager machine for a given file storage.

 ``cvmfs_server import`` works similar to ``cvmfs_server mkfs`` (described in
 :ref:`sct_repocreation`) except it uses the provided data storage instead of
 creating a fresh (and empty) storage.
 In case of a CernVM-FS 2.0 file storage
 ``cvmfs_server import`` also takes care of the file catalog migration into the
-CernVM-FS 2.1 schema.
+latest catalog schema (see :ref:`sct_legacyrepoimport` for details).

+During the import it might be necessary to resign the repository's whitelist.
+Usually because the whitelist's expiry date has exceeded.
+This operations
+requires the corresponding masterkey to be available in `/etc/cvmfs/keys`.
+Resigning is enabled by adding ``-r`` to ``cvmfs_server import``.

+An import can either use a provided repository keychain placed into
+`/etc/cvmfs/keys` or generate a fresh repository key and certificate for the
+imported repository.
+The latter case requires an update of the repository's
+whitelist to incorporate the newly generated repository key.
+To generate a fresh
+repository key add ``-t -r`` to ``cvmfs_server import``.

+Refer to Section :ref:`sct_cvmfspublished_signature` for a comprehensive
+description of the repository signature mechanics.

+.. _sct_legacyrepoimport:

 Legacy Repository Import
 ^^^^^^^^^^^^^^^^^^^^^^^^